Heliastic oath

 The Heliastic oath (ἡλιαστικὸς ὅρκος; heliastikos horkos) was an oath sworn by the 6000 dikastes selected each to be jurors in the ancient Athenian law courts.
 Unlike modern juries, the oath was not sworn at the trial but after their initial selection to be potential jurors on the hill of Ardettos outside the walls of Athens to the south-east.

 In Demosthenes' speech Against Timocrates, the oath was quoted, and using quotations from other speeches, we can reconstruct the oath's main lines.
-The oath was sworn in the names of Zeus, Apollo, and Demeter, who played a significant role of divine witnesses in Athenian judicial practices.
+The oath was sworn in the names of Zeus, Poseidon, and Demeter, who played a significant role of divine witnesses in Athenian judicial practices.
 At the end of the oath, the juror said a curse against himself if he should break his oath.
 Voting in the court was secret though, so a juror could not be accused of breaking the oath.
 However, the juror could experience divine punishment for breaking the oath.